Over thousands of years it inhaled a forest and covered the evidence with flax, reeds, and grasses light enough to survive among its boggy pools.

 - 126 - Ibid, WJ Walter, page 21.

 - 127 - Thanks to Simon and Franciszka’s descendants Adrian Daley and Daphne-Anne Freeke, who shared their information.
 Daphne-Anne has written a family story on Franciszka’s life.

 - 128 - Ibid, WJ Walter, pages 15 & 16.

 - 129 - Photograph from Adrian Daly.

 - 130 - Press, 27 May 1903, page 12, Advertisements column 1, Papers Past, through

 the National Library of New Zealand, Creative Commons licence New Zealand BY-NC-SA,

-- 115 - Electoral and school information obtained through the New Zealand Society of Genealogists’ Family Research
+- 133 - Information obtained through microfiche held at the New Zealand Society of Genealogists’ Family Research

 Centre, Panmure, Auckland.

 - 134 - Press, 20 March 1920, page 16, Papers Past, through the National Library of New